 - You repeat the action and reinforce the behavior.

-Compulsions and obsessions may appear very unusual, and it's possible to know that they're irrational, but those with OCD feel they still can't control it.
+Compulsions and obsessions may appear very unusual to outsiders, and it's possible for someone with OCD to know that their compulsions are irrational, but those with OCD feel still can't control it.

 Finding Out About Your Anxiety

 Only a licensed psychologist can diagnose a true anxiety disorder.
 But the above explanations should give you a better understanding of the types of anxiety disorders that affect millions of people all over the world.

 No matter what type of anxiety you feel you're suffering from, the good news is that there are genuinely effective ways to help.
 Many people have cured their anxiety altogether, and others find ways to make it easily manageable.